alainamb/translation-quality-mgmt/README.md

 ### 2_md_to_json_conversion

-Translations in markdown format, can be converted to Label Studio compatibale JSON files by running `python md_to_json_converter.py`.
+Translations in markdown format, can be converted to Label Studio compatible JSON files by running `python md_to_json_converter.py`.

 To use the tool in this folder:
 1. Put the translations in .md format in this directory